clear-treasury/api-documentation/source/includes/main.md

      -H "Authorization: Bearer xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"
 ```

-Once you have your API token, add it as a header parameter to every request like this:
+Once you have your API token, add it as a bearer token in an `Authorization` header to every request.

 `Authorization: Bearer xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx`